 The over-arching mission of the research group is to develop novel nonlinear materials and integrated optical devices that can be used in portable disease diagnostics and telecommunications.
-Our research efforts include a wide range of topics including materials synthesis, integrated optics and instrument development, cell/bacteria growth, and computational modeling.
+These efforts combine a wide range of discrete topics including organic and inorganic materials synthesis, nonlinear optics and integrated photonics, and cell/tissue biology.
 Clearly, this is a wide range of topics.
 Not surprisingly, the most common question asked of anyone in the group is: how do all of the projects tie together?
 (Or do they tie together?)

 To truly make transformational change in any field, it is necessary to take a large step back, evaluate the current state of art, and solve the fundamental issues.
-This analysis has resulted in our pursuing projects in material synthesis in order to impact telecommunications, developing new nanomaterial imaging agents to allow more rigorous drug delivery experiments to be performed, and developing new algorithms to improve the accuracy of the data analysis in bacteria growth – just to name a few.
-This strategy will most likely not change.
+This analysis has resulted in our pursuing projects in material synthesis in order to impact telecommunications, developing new nanomaterial imaging agents to better understand how nerves communicate, and developing new algorithms to improve the accuracy of the data analysis in bacteria growth – just to name a few.
+This hypothesis-driven approach to research will most likely not change.

-Representative projects for each area (materials, photonics and biology) are summarized below and on the specific topic webpage.
+Representative projects for each area (materials, photonics, and biology) are summarized below and additional information is located on the topic-specific webpage.
 However, given the breadth of the activity and the frequency with which new projects are started, not all of the research is contained on this website.
-In all topic areas, we perform modeling (FEM, FDTD).
-Afterall, without a fundamental understanding of your data, it is not possible to move the research forward.
+In all topic areas, we perform complementary modeling (FEM, FDTD).

 Our materials research is focused on the development of new non-linear optical materials (though additional projects exploring other types of materials have been pursued).
-We use a range of deposition and growth methods, including polymerization reactions (grafting to/from), spin-coating, and VLS growth, to create the materials.
+We use a range of deposition and growth methods, including both inorganic and organic synthesis techniques.
 This flexibility has enabled the development of UV responsive polymers, biodegradable materials, and fluorescent nanomaterials for flexible photonics, smart sensors, and nanotherapeutics applications.

 By combining advances in materials and/or optics, we are creating new approaches for detecting and characterizing biological systems, such as tissue slices and blood samples.
 For example, by developing a new nanoparticle with enhanced optical properties, we can improve imaging performance or by developing a fully integrated mechanical profiler, we can create a portable system for characterization tissue elasticity.
 Many of these projects also involve bioinformatics components and collaborations with the medical school to accelerate translation.

-As a complementary effort to our experimental work, we perform a significant amount of FEM and FDTD modeling.
+As a complementary effort to our experimental work, we perform a significant amount of modeling.
 While the FDTD modeling (Lumerical) is primarily used for modeling the optical devices, the FEM modeling (COMSOL Multiphysics) is used for modeling the complex interactions which occur in all of the systems we study, and include multiple physical parameters, such as mechanical, thermal, kinetic and optical behavior.
+We also perform DFT modeling to optimize the HOMO/LUMO levels of our nonlinear organic materials a priori.
 We leverage both our own workstations as well as the University Cluster.